Health, Seniors and Active Living

 In Manitoba, it is mandatory to report suspected abuse promptly.
 This means that anyone who has a reasonable basis to believe abuse has occurred, or is likely to occur, must report these concerns as soon as possible.

-The Protection for Persons in Care Office (PPCO) of Manitoba Health receives and investigates reports of suspected patient/resident abuse.
+The Protection for Persons in Care Office (PPCO) of Manitoba Health, Seniors and Active Living receives and investigates reports of suspected patient/resident abuse.

 If a person's life or well-being is in immediate danger, take steps to ensure the person's safety first, then call the PPCO's confidential, toll-free line at 1-866-440-6366 (outside Winnipeg) or 204-788-6366 in Winnipeg.